Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 Flight

 The city of Duisburg doesn’t have a commercial airport.
-The closes one is in Düsseldorf, about 25 kilometers south of the city center.
+The closest one is in Düsseldorf, about 25 kilometers south of the city center.
 It can be easily reached by public transport, for instance, by the regional train S1 from the airport to Duisburg’s main train station.

 Train